-- You may begin using <Plan name> network providers and pharmacies for all of your health care services and prescription drugs starting <effective date>. - If you need emergency or urgently needed care, or out-of-area dialysis services, you can use providers outside of <Plan name>'s network. - To help with the transition to <Plan name>, you can continue seeing the doctors you go to now for [Plan should discuss the State's continuity of care requirement and place the period here, e.g., 90 days.]
+You may begin using <plan name> network primary care providers and pharmacies for all of your health care services and prescription drugs as of <effective date>.
+If you need emergency or urgently needed care, or out-of-area dialysis services, you can use providers outside of <plan name>'s network.

-You will also have access to drugs you currently take during your first [must be at least 90] days in the plan if you're taking a drug that isn't on the "List of Covered Drugs," the health plan rules don't let you get the amount ordered by your doctor, or the drug requires prior approval by <Plan name>.
+To help with the transition to <plan name>, you can continue seeing the providers you go to now for [Plan must describe the state's continuity of care requirement and place the period here, e.g., 90 days.]
+You will also have access to a [insert supply limit (must be the number of days in plan's one-month supply)]-day supply of the Part D drugs you currently take during your first [must be at least 90] days in the plan if you are taking a drug that is not on our List of Covered Drugs, if health plan rules do not let you get the amount ordered by your doctor, or if the drug requires prior approval by <plan name>.
+[If applicable, insert other state-specific continuity of care requirements.]